pjbiggs/Massey203311/Week11/Week11.md

 - gene expression data from cancer samples for hundreds of different genes
 - [genotypic data from hundreds of dogs](https://www.biorxiv.org/content/10.1101/2022.04.13.488108v2.full "so many dogs") to predict breed, height, and weight.

-**I would argue that after dimensional reduction is the single most important technique you can apply for visualisation of data with many variables (i.e. matrix columns in the cases you have encountered previously).** Here, we will focus on two main methods: *Principal Component Analysis (PCA)* and *UMAP*.
+**I would argue that dimensional reduction is the single most important technique you can apply for visualisation of data with many variables (i.e. matrix columns in the cases you have encountered previously).** Here, we will focus on two main methods: *Principal Component Analysis (PCA)* and *UMAP*.

 Before reading further, please take five minutes and read [this quick introduction to PCA](https://stats.stackexchange.com/questions/2691/making-sense-of-principal-component-analysis-eigenvectors-eigenvalues "eigen-who?") before continuing.